misfitchild16/fable-of-the-heart/README.md

 # fable-of-the-heart
-RPG text-based, heavily inspired by KHUX with a minor twist
+RPG text-based game, heavily inspired by KHUX with a minor twist